niemenjoki/website/posts/en/how-cellular-networks-like-5g-4g-are-different.md

 ---
-title: "What's the difference between different cellular networks like 4G and 5G?"
+title: 'What is the difference between different cellular networks like 4G and 5G?'
 date: 'November 1, 2021'
 excerpt: "It looks like more and more new generations of cellular networks are being created and deployed.
 What's the difference between them?
 Do we really need the new technologies?"
 tags: 'InLaymansTerms,Infrastructure'